City of Mt. SHASTA

 Lake Street Complete Streets Plan

 The City of Mt.
-Shasta is developing the Lake Street for All Complete Streets Plan to make Lake Street safer, more accessible, and more enjoyable for everyone—whether you drive, walk, bike, or roll.
-This plan will guide future improvements, including sidewalks, bike lanes, crosswalks, and more.
-Your feedback will be helpful to create a comprehensive Plan.
+Shasta adopted the Lake Street for All Complete Streets Plan to make Lake Street safer, more accessible, and more enjoyable for everyone—whether you drive, walk, bike, or roll.
+The Plan guides future improvements, including sidewalks, bike lanes, crosswalks, and more.

 What is a Complete Street?